Team-Silver-Sphere/SquadJS/README.md

   * `ftp:port` - The FTP port of the server.
 Only required for `ftp` `logReaderMode`.
   * `ftp:user` - The FTP user of the server.
 Only required for `ftp` `logReaderMode`.
   * `ftp:password` - The FTP password of the server.
 Only required for `ftp` `logReaderMode`.
-  * `adminLists` - Sources for identifying an admins on the server.
+  * `adminLists` - Sources for identifying an admins on the server, either remote or local.

   ---
 </details>